andretheronsa/TrigNetPy/README.md

 Since the product filenames on Trignet are named only according to station name and julian day there would be
 confusion for data on the same days for the same stations over different years.
 The short year (15, 16, 17 etc.) is therefore prefixed to the GPS data.
-It should be able to deal with leap years and download the 366th dys data for such years.
+It should be able to deal with leap years and download the 366th days data for such years.
+It will automatically set the start date to not before 2000-01-01 or the end date to not after today and fail if start and end days are flipped.

 # Installation
 Only Python3 is required to run.

 # Notes
 Very little testing has been done and program will likely fail and not deal with ftp exceptions well.
+-d toggles FTP debug mode for extra info if your downloads are failing